- What is business liability insurance?

 - Property damage that you or an employee cause to someone else’s property or belongings.

-- Personal and advertising injury claims of libel, slander, or copyright infringement.
+- Advertising injury claims of libel, slander, or copyright infringement.

 Besides property damage and medical expenses, it can also cover attorney fees, court costs and settlement payments.